Labo-MAB/primer_barcode_builder/README.md

 # DNA Barcode Generator with Primer3 and BLAST

-### Author: Anthony Glaude from Labo-MAB by Pre.
+### Author: Anthony Glaude from Labo-MAB, Pre.
 Brunet

 ## Overview